 Bella's friends, the two most prominent being Mike and Jessica.
 Mike is portrayed as an overly attached kid who probably just wants to get in Bella's pants, but he actually ends up looking like is a normal teenage boy who has a hopeless and rather open crush on the main protagonist.
 Even if that's negative, it's still a lot better than Edward's actions generally say.
 Jessica and her group of girl friends, on the other hand, are mentioned as being shrewish backstabbers, which is a tad ironic coming from Bella.
 We never see Jessica really be anything but a good friend to Bella, but she hates her for no apparent reason aside from her not being a vampire.

 Jessica deserves more merit than she gets in this series.
 She stuck with Bella despite Bella's "catatonic" phase and the fact that Bella was clearly only using her to get Charlie off her back.
 Then Bella repays her by trying to run off towards some dangerous looking guys who may or may not have been the same ones who tried to jump her previously simply BECAUSE she thought they were the ones who tried to jump her previously and it reminded her of Edward.
 Jessica, like any rational person and at least halfway decent friend would do, justifiably tried to stop Bella and ended up getting dragged along and potentially placed in danger.
 Then afterwards, when Jessica is quite reasonably angry about it, she's handwaved as being the bad guy of the situation for "not understanding" Bella's plight.
+Note And that's not an exaggeration, either; once Bella starts coming out of her "catatonic" state, she mentally divides her group of supposed friends into two groups, literally describing it as "good and evil", the "good" ones being the ones who loyally threw themselves to Bella's heel the minute she started talking again, and the "evil" ones being the ones who didn't.
 Nevermind that unlike a certain sparkling stalker, Jessica cannot read minds and did not know Bella's intentions, and unlike Bella, Jessica actually had the sense NOT to run towards something that she was fairly certain may try to kill her.

 Meyer told the fans, over and over again, that Bella would have to struggle with the blood thirst and other negative aspects of being a vampire.
 When it finally comes... she sees a homeless guy, calmly walks off, and Edward praises her self-control.
 This one's special in that the fans were utterly enraged by it.
 Even the notoriously accepting Twilight fanbase wanted to see Bella actually work at something instead of the universe handing it to her.